AliyunContainerService/pouch/INSTALLATION.md

 ## Developer Quick-Start

 This guide provides step by step instructions to deploy PouchContainer on bare metal servers or virtual machines.
 As a developer, you may need to build and test PouchContainer binaries via source code.
-To build pouchd which is so-called "pouch daemon" and pouch which is so-called "pouch cli", the following build system dependencies are required:
+To build pouchd which is so-called "PouchContainer Daemon" and pouch which is so-called "PouchContainer CLI", the following build system dependencies are required:

 * Linux Kernel 3.10+
 * Go 1.9.0+